tjungbauer/blog-gitops-app-dependencies/README.md

 The check above has been extended compared to the documented check at [Argo CD](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/#argocd-app).
 The default check simply verifies if there is the field "*obj.status.health.status*" and returns this value.
 However, to really work with waves and to also take care of **PostSync hooks**, we need to observe the field "*obj.status.operationState*.phase" and to make other App-of-Apps work we also need to compare other fields and states to return the correct state of an Application.

 **NOTE**: By default, an Argo CD Application is considered "healthy" when the **Sync** phase is finished and it does not care about possible **PostSync** hook ([Hook Documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/)).
 This is the reason why there are a lot of "ifs" in the check above, which are required to manage PostSync phases too.
-If you do not verify the **PostSync** status the Application will report a healthy status back, although PostSync is still being executed ... and we want to whole Application to finish before we do anything else.
+If you do not verify the **PostSync** status the Application will report a healthy status back, although PostSync is still being executed ... and we want the whole Application to finish before we do anything else.

 ## Demo - Simplified
 I have prepared a very simple example of these waves in the folder: [simplified-waves](https://github.com/tjungbauer/blog-gitops-app-dependencies/tree/main/simplified-waves).